The Benefits of Board GamesPlaying games with your children is a perfect way to spend time together — and build learning skills at the same time.

 - Boggle Junior (Parker Brothers): The prelude to Boggle — one of the best learning games for older children — is Boggle Junior, in which players link pictures to letters and words.
 The game comes with 6-sided letter cubes and numerous picture cards that have the name of the object spelled below.
 Players place a card on a blue tray and use 3- or 4-letter cubes to copy the item's spelling.
 Older children can hide the written words and spell the word just using the picture.

 Learning highlights: Teaches letters, words, spelling, and matching skills.

-- Zingo (Think Fun Company): One of this year's "hot" games, this Bingo-style matching game relies on a player's ability to spot pictures (of a dog, say, or the sun) and match them quickly to the words and pictures on his play card.
+- Zingo (Think Fun Company): One of this year's "hot" games, this Bingo-style matching game relies on a player's ability to spot pictures (of a dog, say, or the sun) and match them quickly to the words and pictures on their playing card.
 As in Bingo, the first one to finish a complete line of items wins.

 Learning Highlights: Encourages matching skills and quick thinking.

 - Monopoly Junior (Parker Brothers): As they do in its senior sibling, players roll dice to move around the game board and buy real estate.
 The game is shorter and uses smaller dollar denominations so children can figure out winnings and penalties more quickly.